 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
 At larger angles, up to $\sim 35^{\circ}$, scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
 Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$.
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
-However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft.
-For some cadences, the majority of targets on a CCD may be flagged for scattered light and not enough valid data remains to derive cotrending basis vectors in PDC.
-No systematic error correction can be applied at these times.
-This situation is identified by bit 16 (value 32768, "Insufficient Targets for Error Correction Exclude").
+However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft. atively affect the systematic error removal in PDC and the planet search in TPS.
 FFIs were only marked with bits 3, 6 and 12 (Course Point, Reaction Wheel Desaturation Events and Straylight).
 Only one FFI is affected by each momentum dump.
-There are no WCS coordinates for FFIs that coincide with momentum dumps.
-3 Anomalous Effects 3.1 Smear Correction Issues The following column was impacted by a bright star in the science frame, and/or upper buffer rows, which bleeds into the upper serial register resulting in an overestimated smear
+3 Anomalous Effects 3.1 Smear Correction Issues The following columns were impacted by bright stars in the science frame, and/or upper buffer rows, which bleed into the upper serial register resulting in an overestimated smear correction. - Camera 4, CCD 2, Column 1986, Star HD 114535 - Camera 4, CCD 3, Column 1465, Star 86 Ursae Majoris

-Figure 4: Median absolute deviation (MAD) for the 2-minute cadence data from Sector 21, showing the performance of the cotrending after identifying Manual Exclude data quality flags.
+Figure 4: Median absolute deviation (MAD) for the 2-minute cadence data from Sector 16, showing the performance of the cotrending after identifying Manual Exclude data quality flags.
 The MAD is calculated in each cadence across stars with flux variations less than 1% for both the PA (red) and PDC (blue) light curves, where each light curve is normalized by its median flux value.
-The scatter in the PA light curves is much higher than that for the PDC light curves, and the outliers in the PA light curves are largely absent from the PDC light curves due to the use of the anomaly flags. correction.
+The scatter in the PA light curves is much higher than that for the PDC light curves, and the outliers in the PA light curves are largely absent from the PDC light curves due to the use of the anomaly flags.

-• Camera 4, CCD 1, Column 1889, Star HD 167469 3.2 Fireflies and Fireworks Table 2 lists all firefly and fireworks events for Sector 21.
+3.2 Fireflies and Fireworks

+Table 2 lists all firefly and fireworks events for Sector 16.
 These phenomena are small, spatially extended, comet-like features in the images-created by sunlit particles in the camera FOV-that may appear one or two at a time (fireflies) or in large groups (fireworks).
 See the TESS Instrument Handbook for a more complete description.

-3.3 Corrections to Data Product Timestamps In Sector 21, the the FFI timestamps have been adjusted for the 0.5 second staggered readouts of the four cameras and the 0.02 second staggered readouts for individual CCDs within a camera.
-As a reminder, TSTART and TSTOP in the FFIs of previous sectors need to be adjusted for the readout offsets of each camera-see DRN 25 for additional details.
+Table 2: Sector Fireflies and Fireworks

+FFI Start FFI End Cameras Description

+2019255032927 2019255035927 2 Firefly

+2019268052927 2019268055927 4 Firefly

+2019269165927 2019269172927 3 Firefly